Peugeot 208 hatchback - Reliability & safety

 Peugeot has a strong reputation for customer satisfaction and safety

 The latest 208 scored four out of five stars in Euro NCAP crash testing in 2019, where other cars of this type like the new Renault Clio scored the full five.
-This will be disappointing news for Peugeot, as most cars achieve the full five-star safety rating.
+This was disappointing for Peugeot, as most cars achieve the full five-star safety rating.
 The new 208 scored well overall in all categories but lost points due to lack of adequate whiplash protection for rear adult passengers, which is something buyers considering a new 208 should think about if they regularly carry adults in the back.